vedaangh/hackCruzEntry/README.md

 # About Acta📰🌿🌱

-Acta is a mobile and web social media platform that allows people to have converstations about different current events and express diverse views.
+Acta is a mobile and web platform that helps to display more diverse views on the social media platform for all to see and discuss.

 # Problem